January 2000 (Part 3)

 The techniques are not my invention; they have been evolved over many centuries as a result of actual fighting.
 In other words, they did not just come out of the blues, or out of someone's imagination or thinking.
 These techniques came about from real uses in serious combat, often with life-death consequences.

 Initially, fighting techniques were straight-forward, not much different from those used by children or untrained persons today.
 Gradually over many centuries the techniques became more refined.
-Unlike you, lucky enough to live at a time and in an environment when and where fighting is uncommon, and hence whether these techniques are realistic and usable is merely an academic question, the Hung Gar masters in the past, from whom we inherit the techniques, took the techniques in dead seriousness.
+Unlike you, lucky enough to live at a time and in an environment when and where fighting is uncommon, and hence whether these techniques are realistic and usable are merely an academic question, the Hung Gar masters in the past, from whom we inherit the techniques, took the techniques in dead seriousness.
 If the techniques they practised were unrealistic or unusable, they might have to pay with their lives.

 Thus, you can be assured that all the patterns that have survived the test of time and come to us in established kungfu sets, are effective and usable.
 But due to our different conditions, the great majority of people who practise kungfu today, including some so-called masters, do not know, even in theory, the uses of most kungfu patterns.